Rdatatable/data.table/README.md

     ```
     Similarly, `by=.()` is now a shortcut for `by=list()`, for consistency with `i` and `j`.

+  7. `rbindlist` gains `use.names` and `fill` arguments and is now implemented **entirely in C**.
+Closes [#345](https://github.com/Rdatatable/data.table/issues/345):
+      * `use.names` by default is FALSE for backwards compatibility (does **not** bind by names by default)
+      * `rbind(...)` now just calls `rbindlist()` internally, except that `use.names` is TRUE by default, for compatibility with base (and backwards compatibility).
+      * `fill=FALSE` by default.
+If `fill=TRUE`, `use.names` has to be TRUE.
+      * When use.names=TRUE, at least one item of the input list has to have non-null column names.
+      * When fill=TRUE, all items of the input list has to have non-null column names.
+      * Duplicate columns are bound in the order of occurrence, like base.
+      * Attributes that might exist in individual items would be lost in the bound result.
+      * Columns are coerced to the highest SEXPTYPE when they are different, if possible.
+      * And incredibly fast ;).
+      * Documentation updated in much detail.
+Closes [#333](https://github.com/Rdatatable/data.table/issues/333).

-  7. `bit64::integer64` now works in grouping and joins, [#342](https://github.com/Rdatatable/data.table/issues/342).
+  8. `bit64::integer64` now works in grouping and joins, [#342](https://github.com/Rdatatable/data.table/issues/342).
 Thanks to James Sams for highlighting UPCs and Clayton Stanley for [this SO post](http://stackoverflow.com/questions/22273321/large-integers-in-data-table-grouping-results-different-in-1-9-2-compared-to-1). `fread()` has been detecting and reading `integer64` for a while.

-  8. `setNumericRounding()` may be used to reduce to 1 byte or 0 byte rounding when joining to or grouping columns of type 'numeric', [#342](https://github.com/Rdatatable/data.table/issues/342).
+  9. `setNumericRounding()` may be used to reduce to 1 byte or 0 byte rounding when joining to or grouping columns of type 'numeric', [#342](https://github.com/Rdatatable/data.table/issues/342).
 See example in `?setNumericRounding` and NEWS item below for v1.9.2. `getNumericRounding()` returns the current setting.

-  9. `X[Y]` now names non-join columns from `i` that have the same name as a column in `x`, with an `i.` prefix for consistency with the `i.` prefix that has been available in `j` for some time.
+  10. `X[Y]` now names non-join columns from `i` that have the same name as a column in `x`, with an `i.` prefix for consistency with the `i.` prefix that has been available in `j` for some time.
 This is now documented.

-  10. For a keyed table `X` where the key columns are not at the beginning in order, `X[Y]` now retains the original order of columns in X rather than moving the join columns to the beginning of the result.
+  11. For a keyed table `X` where the key columns are not at the beginning in order, `X[Y]` now retains the original order of columns in X rather than moving the join columns to the beginning of the result.

-  11. It is no longer an error to assign to row 0 or row NA.
+  12. It is no longer an error to assign to row 0 or row NA.
     ```R
     DT[0, colA := 1L]             # now does nothing, silently (was error)
     DT[NA, colA := 1L]            # now does nothing, silently (was error)